Gardening and Mental Health Benefits Relation

 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

-I have fond memories of sitting in the garden with my parents after digging out weeds, old plants, planting new ones and just being up to my elbows in soil.
+I have fond memories of sitting in the garden with my parents after digging out weeds, old plants.
+Then we also planted new ones and just being up to my elbows in soil.
 It was only once I moved out that I realized just how much I missed doing that with them and saw it is as so much more than something that just needed to be done.
 Lying on the grass surrounded by the progress of the day felt so good.
 It was only recently that I learned just why gardening makes me feel so good.
 Studies show that spending time outside is good for us.
 Have you ever found yourself stepping outside for a breather when things are just too much or too boring indoors?
 This is the body’s natural response to boost serotonin and release endorphins.
 There are relations between gardening and your mental health.

 Your body needs serotonin to keep you in a good headspace.
 Here are the mental health benefits of keeping your own garden.